lindaalley/lindaalley.github.io/index.md

 ### Articles

 My article [Offsite classes: Lessons for the Mobile Teacher](http://www.rayenglish.com/china-info/china-info/off-site-classes-lessons-for-the-mobile-teacher.html) was published by Ray English in January 2013.
-It provides advice for new teachers who are asked to travel to different locations to give their lessons and can be viewed here:
+It provides advice for new teachers who are asked to travel to different locations to give their lessons.

 2008 Runner-up for the 18th Annual Travel Writing and Photography Awards, [TNT Magazine](http://www.tntmagazine.com/), UK.
 My article _Roll with it!_ recounts the Tar Barrel Festival, a unique way of celebrating Guy Fawkes Night in Ottery St Mary, a Devonshire village in England.